 If you have an important competition, or exam coming up the last thing you want is to become ill.
 Here are six tips to avoid catching viruses including covid.

-Because both the common cold and “the flu” are transmitted in the air particles and are transferred from person to person very easily, it is not possible to guarantee that you will not suffer from one of the conditions, however here are some top tips to try and keep them at bay:
+Both the common cold and the flu transmit from person to person through particules in the air.
+It is not possible to guarantee that you will avoid illness, however, here are some top tips to try and keep viruses at bay:

 1. Hand hygiene

 Wash your hands regularly!
 Viruses transmit from person to person in the air and in mucus particles.
 Therefore it is vital to clean your hands using anti-bacterial soap to kill the viruses (or bacteria).
 It is recommended to wash your hands for at least 20 seconds to remove all bacteria and viruses from the hands.